Advice

 If by this point, you're as mad as us and you want to get into mushing, you'll be all excited and want to start getting harnesses and things.
 As tempting as that might be at this stage; it's worth building up your knowledge a lot further first.

-Here at White Forest, we welcome new members to the sport and offer our support either over the telephone or via email with enquiries, but the best way to learn is to read many resources and get out there meeting people.
+Here at White Forest, we welcome new members to the sport and offer our support via email with enquiries, but the best way to learn is to read many resources and get out there meeting people.

 Below are some links to some different resources you might find useful: